 On November 29, 2021, the District Council approved Prince George's County Council Resolution CR-136-2021, the Countywide Sectional Map Amendment, which reclassified the subject property from the R-R Zone to the RR Zone, effective April 1, 2022.
-However, this PPS was reviewed pursuant to the prior R-R zoning.
+However, this application was reviewed pursuant to the prior R-R zoning.

-8. Stormwater Management-An application for a major subdivision must include an approved SWM concept plan, or indication that an application for such approval has been filed with the appropriate agency or municipality having approval authority.
+5. Stormwater Management-An application for a major subdivision must include an approved SWM concept plan, or indication that an application for such approval has been filed with the appropriate agency or municipality having approval authority.
 A SWM Concept Approval Letter (12433-2004-03) and associated plan were submitted with the PPS.
 The Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) issued the approval on November 29, 2023.
-According to the approved SWM concept plan, drywells, micro-bioretention facilities, bioswales, enhanced filters, and a SWM pond are proposed to meet the SWM requirements for this project.
+According to the approved SWM concept plan, drywells, micro-bioretention facilities, bio-swales, enhanced filters, and a SWM pond are proposed to meet the SWM requirements for this project.
 The project layout shown on the SWM concept plan is not consistent with the layout shown on the TCP1.
-Specifically, the TCP1 shows minor revisions to private roads, the SWM pond, the limit of disturbance, and grading; which are not reflected on the approved SWM concept plan.
+Specifically, the TCP1 shows minor revisions to private roads, the SWM concept plan.
 Prior to signature approval of the TCP1, the SWM concept plan shall be revised to match the layout shown on the TCP1.

-Development of the site, in conformance with SWM concept approval subject to the required revisions, will ensure that no on-site or downstream flooding occurs.
+Staff find that development of the site, in conformance with SWM concept approval subject to the required revisions, will ensure that no on-site or downstream flooding occurs.
 Therefore, this PPS satisfies the requirements of Section 24-130 of the prior Subdivision Regulations.

-9. Parks and Recreation-This PPS has been reviewed for conformance with the requirements and recommendations of the sector plan, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, the 2022 Land Preservation, Parks and Recreation Plan for Prince George's County, and Sections 24-134 and 24-135 of the prior Subdivision Regulations, as they pertain to public parks and recreation and facilities.
+6. Parks and Recreation-This PPS has been reviewed for conformance with the requirements and recommendations of the sector plan, the 2013 Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, the 2022 Land Preservation, Parks and Recreation Plan for Prince George's County, and Sections 24-134 and 24-135 of the prior Subdivision Regulations, as they pertain to public parks and recreation and facilities.